Does Your Dog Have Littermate Syndrome?

 Many factors influence behavior, and not all siblings raised together will exhibit this problem, which is called “littermate syndrome.”
 In other words, it’s a risk, not a foregone conclusion.

-“It’s a disaster waiting to happen for the littermates because they don’t get socialized to other dogs or people, let alone to their owners,” says veterinarian and dog behaviorist Dr. Ian Dunbar.
-Many owners assume that the dogs’ interactions with one another are adequate, “but when the puppies are five or six months old and meet an unfamiliar dog in a novel setting, they absolutely freak out.”
+Per veterinarian and dog behaviorist Dr. Ian Dunbar: “It’s a disaster waiting to happen for the littermates because they don’t get socialized to other dogs or people, let alone to their owners.”
+Dr. Dunbar says that any pet parents assume that the dogs’ interactions with one another are adequate, “but when the puppies are five or six months old and meet an unfamiliar dog in a novel setting, they absolutely freak out.”

 Dunbar points out that raising littermates requires training two puppies, which is particularly challenging when they’re essentially wearing blinders to all but each other.
 “It’s more than twice the work; it’s exponential.
 The two combine to produce levels of energy that we can barely measure,” he says.
 “Tension develops in training and compliance as they squeeze the human out of the relationship.
 They’re always living with an enormous distraction: each other.”